mhtfc/Global-Layoffs-Analysis/README.md

 Uber

-Business Takeaway:
+Business Insight:
-Even market-leading organizations are highly exposed to macroeconomic pressure and cost-optimization decisions.
+Even market-leading organizations are highly exposed to macroeconomic pressure and cost-optimization strategies.

-Dashboard Overview
+📊 Dashboard Overview

-An interactive Tableau dashboard was developed to help stakeholders explore:
+An interactive Tableau dashboard was developed to explore:

 Monthly layoff trends